greydanus/greydanus.github.io/_posts/2016-09-05-regularization.md

 Regularization seems fairly insignificant at first glance but it has a huge impact on deep models.
 I'll use a one-layer neural network trained on the MNIST dataset to give an intuition for how common regularization techniques affect learning.

-**Disclaimer (January 2018): I've come a long ways as a researcher since writing this post.
-I'm worried that some of the stuff I wrote here is not exactly rigorous.
-I still encourage you to read this it, but do so with skepticism.
-When I have more time I'll try and make fixes.**
+**Disclaimer (January 2018): This post was written when I was still studying the basics of ML.
+There are no errors to the best of my knowledge.
+But take some of the intuitions with a grain of salt.**

 ## MNIST Classification